sewardlee337/sewardlee337.github.io/readinglist.md

 1. [1587, A Year of No Significance](https://amzn.to/34djZWU), by Ray Huang
 1. [The Man Without a Face](https://amzn.to/35nGJnY), by Masha Gessen
+1. [The Mythical Man-Month](https://amzn.to/3hWJa3m), by Frederick P. Brooks, Jr.
 1. [The Sun Also Rises](https://amzn.to/3HMuoHL), by Ernest Hemingway